henrihakkarainen/service_manual_api/README.md

 While updating the maintenance task, it is possible to modify the description, priority and/or mode fields.
 Other columns of the table can not be changed after the initial creation on the database.

 ### Suitable values and max length
-- description - string with a maximum length of 200 characters
+- description - string with a maximum length of 200 characters, can't be an empty string
 - priority - string that may have one of the following values: critical, important, slight
 - mode - string that may have either of the following values: open, done
 - deviceid - integer with a restriction that a device with the given integer must exist at the device-table.
 If using the initial state of the database, only usable deviceid's are between 1-10.